yegor256/blog/_drafts/exceptions.md

 {% endhighlight %}

 Looks nice, right?
 I don't need to worry about that `IOException` when I'm calling `send(1)`.
-It will be handled inside and, if it occurs, the stacktrace will be logged...
-This is a totally wrong way of thinking and it's inherited from languages without exceptions, like C.
+It will be handled internally, and if it occurs, the stacktrace will be logged.
+But this is a totally wrong way of thinking, and it's inherited from languages without exceptions, like C.

-Exceptions were invented in order to simplify our design by moving the entire error-handling code away from the main logic.
-Moreover, not just moving it away, but also concentrating it in one place &mdash; in the `main()` method, the entry point of the entire app.
+Exceptions were invented to simplify our design by moving the entire error handling code away from the main logic.
+Moreover, we're not just moving it away but also concentrating it in one place &mdash; in the `main()` method, the entry point of the entire app.

-The main purpose of an exception is to collect as much information as possible about the error and bubble it up to the highest level, where the user is capable of doing something about it.
-Exception chaining is helping us even further, allowing to extend that information on its way up.
-We basically are putting our bubble (the exception) into a bigger bubble every time we catch it and rethrow.
-When it hits the surface, there are many bubbles, staying one inside another, like a russian doll.
+The primary purpose of an exception is to collect as much information as possible about the error and float it up to the highest level, where the user is capable of doing something about it.
+Exception chaining helps even further by allowing us to extend that information on its way up.
+We are basically putting our bubble (the exception) into a bigger bubble every time we catch it and re-throw.
+When it hits the surface, there are many bubbles, each remaining inside another like a Russian doll.
 The original exception is the smallest bubble.

-When you catch an exception without re-throwing, you basically blows the bubble.
+When you catch an exception without re-throwing it, you basically pop the bubble.
-Everything that was inside it, all other bubbles with the information inside them and the original bubble with the original exception are in your hands.
+Everything inside it, including the original exception and all other bubbles with the information inside them, are in your hands.
 You don't let me see them.
 You use them somehow, but I don't know how.
-You're doing something behind the scene, hiding potentially important information.
+You're doing something behind the scenes, hiding potentially important information.

-If you're hiding that from me, I won't promise my user that I will be honest with him and will openly report the problem when it happens.
-I simply can't trust your `send()` method any more and my user will not trust me.
+If you're hiding that from me, I can't promise my user that I will be honest with him and openly report a problem when it occurs.
+I simply can't trust your `send()` method anymore, and my user will not trust me.

-But catching exceptions without re-throwing you're basically breaking the chain of trust between objects.
+By catching exceptions without re-throwing them, you're basically breaking the chain of trust between objects.

-My suggestion is to catch exceptions as little as possible and every time you catch them &mdash; re-throw.
+My suggestion is to catch exceptions as seldomly as possible, and every time you catch them, re-throw.

-Unfortunately, the design of Java is against this principle, in many places.
+Unfortunately, the design of Java goes against this principle in many places.
-For example, Java has checked and un-checked exceptions, while, in my opinion there should be only checked ones (the ones that you must catch or declare as throwable).
-Also, Java allows multiple exception types to be declared as throwable in a single method &mdash; yet another mistake, must be stricly one type.
-Also, there is a generic class `Exception` at the top of the hierarchy, which is also wrong in my opinion.
-Besides that, some built-in classes don't allow any checked exceptions to be thrown away, like `Runnable.run()`.
-There are many other problems with exceptions Java.
+For example, Java has checked and un-checked exceptions, while there should only be checked ones in my opinion (the ones you must catch or declare as throwable).
+Also, Java allows multiple exception types to be declared as throwable in a single method &mdash; yet another mistake; stick to declaring just one type.
+Also, there is a generic `Exception` class at the top of the hierarchy, which is also wrong in my opinion.
+Besides that, some built-in classes don't allow any checked exceptions to be thrown, like `Runnable.run()`.
+There are many other problems with exceptions in Java.

-But try to keep this principle in mind and your code will be cleaner &mdash;
-`catch` only if you have no other choice.
+But try to keep this principle in mind and your code will be cleaner: `catch` only if you have no other choice.

-ps.
-Here is how the class should look like:
+P.S.
+Here is how the class should look:

 {% highlight java %}
 final class Wire {